zwbetz-gh/zwbetz/content/blog/crazy-johnnies-chicken-and-sausage-gumbo-recipe/index.md

 ## Notes

+- If you don't have BBQ Shrimp Seasoning, you can use any BBQ Seasoning
 - If you like to shed a few tears while eating your gumbo (as I do), feel free to increase the Crab Boil quantity, then add some cayenne